ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-02-23-DieselVortex.md

 [![1](/assets/images/cargo/1.png){: .align-center .img-border}](/assets/images/cargo/1.png)
 <p class="figure-caption"> Source Code Excerpt</p>

 Historical DNS records show `yasomawork[.]space` resolving to `45.130.41[.]81` on 14 February 2025.
 The domain itself was registered three days earlier, on 11 February 2025 at 16:51:57 GMT.
+We can see, from the chat logs, Diesel Vortex was active during this time.

 RDAP data shows the domain was registered through the Russian provider *BEGET-RU*.
 The associated IP address was also hosted on infrastructure allocated to Beget.